Rhema (doctrine): Finding rhema

 In some Christian groups (such as Daybreak Resources) rhema is defined as "God's Word Spoken to You".
 One of the methods to find rhema is for the believer to look over lists of scriptural passages that are grouped by themes and choose one "that stands out from the list for you."
 The believer is then to "Read it slowly and quietly (as in "hagah" meditation)."
 The believer is to read the prayer repeatedly until a few lines hold their attention, and then slowly and quietly repeat those lines with closed eyes until "this scripture will root in you and other words will begin to rise from your heart and interact with the scripture."
 Which are taken to mean "God is speaking to you and you are speaking to Him."
 The believer is said to "experience the confidence of this communication."
 In this way the believer is held to experience that "The Word has become rhema in your heart and you are praying a scripture that is alive and active in you."
 Any spontaneous prayers should be recorded for future use.

-Along these lines Pastor Nee writes that "Luke 24:8 says, 'They remembered His words (rhema),'" similarly "In Acts 11:16 Peter said, 'And I remembered the word of the Lord, how He said, John baptised in water, but you shall be baptised in the Holy Spirit.'
+Along these lines Nee writes that "Luke 24:8 says, 'They remembered His words (rhema),'" similarly "In Acts 11:16 Peter said, 'And I remembered the word of the Lord, how He said, John baptised in water, but you shall be baptised in the Holy Spirit.'
 While Peter was preaching to the household of Cornelius, the Spirit of the Lord fell upon them, and the word of the Lord came to Peter.
 It was not that Peter tried to recall the word from his memory [of the events of Acts 1:5], but it was the Lord who spoke to him, 'John baptized with water, but you shall be baptised in the Holy Spirit.'"
 Nee holds that this is because "Rhema is something the Lord has spoken previously which He is now speaking again.
 In other words, rhema is the word which the Lord speaks the second time.
 This is something living."